-Trustee fees are payable to the Trustee at a rate of 0.25% per annum on the average net assets of the Fund
+Trustee fees are payable to the Trustee at a rate of 0.25% per annum on the average net assets of the Fund.

-Investment management and custodian fees collectively are payable up to a maximum of 2.50% per annum on the average net assets of the Fund.
+Investment management and custodian fees collectively are payable up to a maximum of 2.50%.

 Distribution fees are payable at a rate of 0.25% per annum on the average net assets of the Fund.